cby-pku/cby-pku.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a undergraduate majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/), advised by Prof. [Yaodong Yang](https://www.yangyaodong.com/).
+I am an undergraduate majoring in Artificial Intelligence at Yuanpei College, [Peking University](https://english.pku.edu.cn/), advised by Prof. [Yaodong Yang](https://www.yangyaodong.com/).
 My research direction are reinforcement learning, the safety and value alignment of large models (*i.e.*, scalable oversight, deception alignment and super alignment).
 My current research focuses on the goal of constructing safe and trustworthy AI systems.
 You can find my <b>cv</b> and <b>research statement</b> [here](https://cby-pku.github.io//files/cv.pdf).

 My answers to the [Hamming question](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) (“What are the most important problems [that you should probably work on]?”):